aritter/CS-4650-au22/about.md

 ### Final Project - 20%

 The final project is an open-ended assignment, with the goal of gaining experience applying the techniques presented in class to real-world datasets.
 Students should work in groups of 2-4.
-It is a good idea to discuss your planned project with the instructor to get feedback.
+It is a good idea to discuss your planned project with the instructor and/or TAs to get feedback.
 The final project report should be 4 pages.
 The report should describe the problem you are solving, what data is being used, the proposed technique you are applying in addition to what baseline is used to compare against.

 The grading rubric for the final project is as follows: